umgbhalla/starred/README.md

 ## Others

+- [Hack-with-Github/Awesome-Hacking](https://github.com/Hack-with-Github/Awesome-Hacking) - A collection of various awesome lists for hackers, pentesters and security researchers
+- [mtdvio/every-programmer-should-know](https://github.com/mtdvio/every-programmer-should-know) - A collection of (mostly) technical things every software developer should know about
 - [Manjaro-Sway/manjaro-sway](https://github.com/Manjaro-Sway/manjaro-sway) - 🚧 manjaro linux with wayland 🖼, sway 🌴 and a lot of ♥
 - [chriskempson/base16](https://github.com/chriskempson/base16) - An architecture for building themes
 - [kettanaito/naming-cheatsheet](https://github.com/kettanaito/naming-cheatsheet) - Comprehensive language-agnostic guidelines on variables naming.
 Home of the A/HC/LC pattern.